Ben-Nachmanson/Relax/README.md

 # Relax
-This script is inspired by [Awarenes](http://iamfutureproof.com/tools/awareness/): the idea is to detect if you work too hard, one hour without even a 5 minute break, and ring a bell in this case.
+This script is inspired by [Awarenes](http://iamfutureproof.com/tools/awareness/): The idea is to detect if you work too hard, and leave you alone otherwise.
+If you take at least a 5 minute break then nothing would happen.
+A gong will sound it the other case.

-If you take a break then there will be no bell sound.
+Run "python main.py" to start the script.
+More instructions about installation are coming.
 ## Prerequisites
 Necessary Libraries
 ```